-we demonstrate our commitment to transparency by reporting metrics and performance data annually
+we demonstrate our commitment to transparency by reporting metrics and performance data annually\

-In the 2019 Corporate Sustainability Report, we enhanced our reporting by aligning our performance data table with the recommendations of the Sustainable Accounting Standards Board (SASB) voluntary framework as reflected in the SASB index.
-This enhancement to our environmental, social, and governance reporting helps provide comparable and decision-useful information for investors and other stakeholders.
+In the 2020 Corporate Sustainability Report, we enhanced our reporting by providing index columns to identify common reporting elements between our reported data and the related Sustainability Accounting Standards (2018) (SASB) and the IPIECA Sustainability Reporting Guidance for the Oil and Gas Industry (2020).
+We now also leverage the America Petroleum Institute's (API) Template 1.0 for GHG Reporting (June 2021) and Guidance-API Template 1.0 for GHG Reporting (June 2021) for organization of our reported data and provide an additional index column to identify common reporting elements between our reported data and the API template.
+This enhancement to our environmental, social, and governance reporting helps provide comparable information for investors and other stakeholders.
 We are a leader in reporting and were among the first companies to produce a report on climate change resilience and a supplemental report aligned with the Financial Stability Board's Task Force on Climate-related Financial Disclosures framework.
-We have also disclosed our environmental, social, and governance data, including GHG-emissions data, in the IHS Markit ESG Reporting Repository to enable investors and other stakeholders to efficiently compare ESG data across sectors and reporting frameworks.
-We will continue to hold ourselves accountable for achieving real results and transparently communicating progress on our performance.
+We have also disclosed our environmental, social, and governance data, including GHG emissions data, in the IHS Markit ESG Reporting Repository to enable investors and other stakeholders to efficiently compare ESG data across sectors and reporting frameworks.
+We will continue to aspire to achieve real results and transparently communicate progress on our performance.